jackyzha0/jackyzha0.github.io/content/thoughts/Linear Regression.md

 As the polynomial degree increases, the training error goes down but the approximation error goes up.

+Choosing a basis is hard!
+We can do something like [[thoughts/Gaussian RBF|Gaussian radial basis functions]] (RBFs) or polynomial basis as these are both universal approximators given enough data.

 ## Robust Regression
 We minimize the L1-norm of residuals instead of L2-norm